 Although they only account for a small part of the ASA’s work, complaints about taste and decency are often the most high profile.
 Upheld decisions can result in widespread adverse publicity for the company concerned and marketers can be required to have posters pre-vetted by CAP’s Copy Advice team for two years if they publish an offensive poster.

-Marketers who wish to refer to current or emotive news stories in their marketing should take particular care over how such stories are used, if they are to avoid accusations of exploitation or shock tactics (Paddy Power plc, 19 March 2014 and People for the Ethical Treatment of Animals (PETA) Foundation t/a PETA, 3 February 2010).
+Marketers who wish to refer to current or emotive news stories in their marketing should take particular care over how such stories are used, if they are to avoid accusations of exploitation or shock tactics.

 Medium and audience

 When determining whether an ad is likely to cause serious or widespread offence, the ASA will take into account the medium in which the ad has appeared.
-What is acceptable in magazines with a broad-minded and relevant audience might not be acceptable on posters that are untargeted.
+What is acceptable in magazines with a relevant audience might not be acceptable on posters that are untargeted.
 Marketers can go some way towards avoiding causing serious or widespread offence by ensuring that they target ads appropriately.
-In 2013, the ASA held that, whilst an ad which contained references to masturbation was unlikely to have caused serious or widespread offence to the advertiser’s intended audience of young males who were interested in sports, it had not been targeted precisely enough and was likely to cause offence to a wider audience (My Goodness Ltd, 20 November 2013).

 Marketers should be mindful that, although careful targeting can help to avoid causing offence, some ads are unlikely to be acceptable in any media.

 Rule 4.1 recognises that some people might be offended by the product being advertised, irrespective of the nature of the ad itself.
-The Code allows for products such as sanitary products, condoms and erotic literature to be advertised but marketers should be aware that the nature of the product might generate complaints.
+Whilst ads for some products, such as adult services, condoms and erotic literature will be likely to generate complaints, the Code allows for legal products to be advertised and will consider whether the content of the ad breaches the Code.
 In 2012 the ASA held that whilst some consumers would find posters for condoms distasteful because of the references to sex and sexual activity, the ads were unlikely to cause serious or widespread offence, because the images used were not sexually explicit and the overall tone of the ads was not provocative (Ansell (U.K.) Ltd, 2 May 2012).

 The ASA has tended to allow charities a little more leeway than commercial companies when using material which might otherwise be considered offensive, in order to publicise their cause.
 In 2012, the ASA held that a reference to child abuse in a mailing had been adequately balanced by the worthwhile purpose of raising awareness of it (National Society For The Prevention of Cruelty to Children, 21 March 2012).